It’s time to tackle wedding timeline planning!

 - Send your timeline two weeks prior to the event.
 Seriously.
 Hell, earlier if you can!

 So sit back, get some deets together and let’s rock building this wedding day timeline together!

 For dudes: getting ready is hella easy for you.
 Well, most of you.
 For hetero couples, I usually tell grooms to be flexible, especially if I’m the only photographer.
-Sometimes, it’s easiest to get you dressed a couple hours early, so you can then undress and just hang.
+Sometimes, it’s easiest to get you dressed a couple of hours early, so you can then undress and just hang.
 Every wedding day is totally different, so just be flexible!

-Hair & Makeup – The timing on this depends on how many people need to get the services.
+Hair & Makeup – The timing of this depends on how many people need to get the services.
 It is *vital* that you get a correct headcount and try very very very hard to not change it on the day.
 HMUA’s sometimes do multiple events a day and if you decide on the day that you need three more faces done, you might actually cause strain on the client after you.
-I recently had this happen for a client and it makes the HMUA look bad, feel rushed AND pushes that timeline back.
+I recently had this happen for a client and it makes the HMUA look bad, feel rushed, AND pushes that timeline back.
 Please try not to add anyone last minute.
 Plan approximately 90-120 minutes for your own hair/makeup.
 You’ll finalize this in your trial, of course.

-Getting Ready Images – 2 Hours – If you’re looking for detail shots, parts of hair/makeup being done, pictures with your friends, getting dressed, please plan for a couple hours.
+Getting Ready Images – 2 Hours – If you’re looking for detail shots, parts of hair/makeup being done, pictures with your friends, getting dressed, please plan for a couple of hours.
 At minimum.
 I like to take my time during this time period, to really capture the story in full.
 I’m known for my creative detail shots, which takes time.